movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 `stat` and `chflags` map btrfs nodump, immutable, and append flags to `UF_NODUMP`, `UF_IMMUTABLE`, and `UF_APPEND`.
 Owners may change these flags, including clearing immutable/append.
 Other btrfs inode flags are preserved.
+New writable opens of append-only regular files require `O_APPEND`; writes through existing descriptors must start at EOF, as on FFS.
 System flags and opaque directories are unsupported: btrfs has no separate system immutable/append state to enforce OpenBSD securelevel semantics.